-M2M Configuration: When enabled, the Thuraya IP Voyager will monitor the transmit and receive traffic.
-If traffic is not seen on either direction for the timeout duration then the terminal will automatically reboot to ensure it stays online.
+M2M Activity Monitor: When enabled, the Thuraya IP Voyager monitors transmit and receive traffic.
+If traffic is not seen in both directions for the configured timeout period the terminal will automatically reboot to ensure it stays online.
 The feature will also try to re-establish a PDP context if it is disconnected for any reason.
 This mechanism is useful to ensure continuous operation from unattended installations.
-M2M Monitor: This is the timeout setting for the M2M feature.